 There will be free time this evening, on returning to the hotel in Reims.

-After breakfast and checking out of the hotel, we will have our final Champagne House visit and lunch before heading back to Paris for the return flight to Manchester, or further afield if you choose to make onward arrangements to stay longer.
+After breakfast and checking out of the hotel, there will be some free time in Reims, before heading to our final Champagne House visit to a very small family run Champagne House in La Chapelle Monthodon, in the heart of the Marne Valley for a tour, tasting and lunch before heading back to Paris for the return flight to Manchester, or further afield if you choose to make onward arrangements to stay longer.

 The transfer from Reims to Paris Charles de Gaulle is approximately 2 hours arriving in time for the following flights: